ChameleonCloud/docs/source/technical/reservations.rst

    .. tip:: You can get the UTC time by running ``date -u`` in your terminal.

 #.
+To reserve a physical host, ensure the "Reserve Physical Host" checkbox is selected.
+#.
 Choose the minimum and maximum number of hosts.
 The default is 1 node.
 #.
 Choose a node type in the drop down menu below the *node_type* and *=* drop down lists.

    .. note:: You may only request one type of node in each individual Lease.
 If you wish to request multiple node types, you must create separate Leases for each node type.

+#.
+To reserve a vlan segment, ensure the `Reserve Network` checkbox is selected.
+#.
+Enter the network name and description

+    .. note:: When a VLAN segment reservation ends, all Neutron resources attached to the network will be automatically deleted.
+Bare-metal instances using the network will lose network connectivity.

+   .. tip:: Select or deselect the ``Reserve Physical Host`` and ``Reserve Network`` checkboxes to include resources as needed.

 #.
 Click on the *Create* button.